cf-toolsuite/spring-boot-starter-runtime-metadata/README.md

 ## Roadmap

+### Software Bill of Materials

+Explore and adapt some earlier work by Maciej Walkowiak, here: https://maciejwalkowiak.com/blog/maven-dependencies-spring-boot-actuator-info/.

+### Cloud Foundry and Buildpacks

 What if the [Java Buildpack](https://github.com/cloudfoundry/java-buildpack?tab=readme-ov-file#configuration-and-extension) could be extended where it would detect if the app to be deployed is a [Spring Boot 3.x](https://docs.spring.io/spring-boot/docs/current/reference/html/) application?
 If that is the case, add this dependency to the classpath if not already specified, when assembling the droplet.

 The self-same plugin could also detect, if configured to do so, if [cf-butler](https://github.com/cf-toolsuite/cf-butler) was deployed on the target foundation.
 And if that is the case, it would set an env variable equating to the hostname of the cf-butler instance, then the application could register its dependencies with that instance via a POST request at startup.